 The Centre for Career Action acknowledges that our work is on the traditional territory of the Neutral, Anishinaabeg and Haudenosaunee peoples.
 Our institution is situated on the Haldimand Tract, the land promised to the Six Nations that includes six miles on each side of the Grand River.The active work by the University of Waterloo toward reconciliation takes place across our campuses through research, learning, teaching, and community building, and is centralized within our Indigenous Initiatives Office.

-Career Leaders are a team of University of Waterloo undergraduate and graduate students who provide one-on-one supports through 15 minute drop-in sessions.
-These drop-ins cover multiple topics including résumés, cover letters, and mock job interviews.
-Attend a drop-in to receive excellent advice from a Career Leader, available in the Tatham Centre, the Davis Centre Library and the Dana Porter Library.
+Career Leaders are a team of University of Waterloo undergraduate and graduate students who provide one-on-one supports through same day, 15-minute drop-in sessions.
+These drop-ins cover multiple topics including résumés, cover letters, interviews, work search and further education.
+Registration for all drop-ins begins at 8:00 a.m. daily.

 Meet Our Career Leaders